DariaTolstokoraya/DSA-210-Project/README.md

 Source: Kavetsos, G., & Koutroumpis, P. (2011).
 Technological affluence and subjective well-being.
 Journal of Economic Psychology, 32(5), 742–753.

 The research "Always Available, Always Attached: A Relational Perspective on the Effects of Mobile Phones and Social Media on Subjective Well-Being" by Taylor & Bazarova is the closest to my work in terms of measurement focus.
 The aim of the researchers to address how interpersonal communication across various types media affects the subjective well-being (SWB) (Taylor, S. H., & Bazarova, N. N., 2021).
 Their study emphasizes digital contacts and happiness, but they focues on romantic relationships, involving one hundred fourteen romantic couples in long-term relationships recruited between January and March 2019.
-In my analysis I will not be limited by "romantic relationships" framework and plan to describe the situation on a more generelazible level.
+In my analysis I will not be limited by "romantic relationships" framework and plan to describe the situation on a more generelized level.

 Source: Taylor, S. H., & Bazarova, N. N. (2021).
 Always Available, Always attached: A relational perspective on the effects of mobile phones and social media on Subjective Well-Being.
 Journal of Computer-Mediated Communication, 26(4), 187–206.